 - 4 ½ to 4 ¾ cups all-purpose flour, divided

 - 2 eggs, lightly beaten

-- Combine yeast with warm water (95F to 115F) and 1/2 teaspoon sugar in a small bowl and stir to combine.
-Let stand for 15 minutes or until yeast has proofed and is bubbly.
+- Combine the yeast with warm water (95F to 115F) and ½ teaspoon sugar in a small bowl and stir to combine.
+Let it stand for 15 minutes or until the yeast has proofed and is bubbly.

-- Add warm milk, melted butter, remaining 1/2 cup sugar, sweet potato, and 1 teaspoon salt to the bowl of a stand mixer.
+- Add the warm milk, ½ cup melted butter, remaining ½ cup sugar, sweet potato, and 1 teaspoon of salt to the bowl of a stand mixer.
 Mix for a minute or two on LOW speed (speed 2 on the KitchenAid) until well combined.
 Add 2 cups of flour and mix again to combine.
-Add lightly beaten eggs and the proofed yeast mixture and beat on MEDIUM speed (speed 4 on the KitchenAid) for a couple of minutes until smooth.
-Add in just enough of the remaining 2-1/2 to 2-3/4 cups flour, until the dough comes together but is still very thin and sticky.
+Add the lightly beaten eggs and the proofed yeast mixture and beat on MEDIUM speed (speed 4 on the KitchenAid) for a couple of minutes until smooth.
+Add in just enough of the remaining 2 ½ to 2 ¾ cups flour, until the dough comes together but is still very thin and sticky.